 The hands are complex structures, each containing 27 bones that are surrounded by cartilage, or connective tissue, which cushions the bones during everyday movements and allows you to perform a wide range of motions without pain.
 When the cartilage surrounding any or all of these bones breaks down or deteriorates, it can result in hand arthritis, a condition characterized by bone-on-bone friction that leads to joint inflammation, pain, and swelling.

-Though arthritis of the hand and fingers is a common condition affecting millions of Americans, each patient’s needs are unique.
-At Mirza Orthopedics, we provide compassionate care and expertise in dealing with all types of hand arthritis.
-Whether your condition can be treated with nonsurgical options or requires surgery due to its severity, Dr. Ather Mirza and Dr. Justin Mirza will tailor a treatment plan based on your individual needs.
+Though arthritis in hands and fingers is a common condition affecting millions of Americans, each patient’s needs are unique.
+At Mirza Orthopedics, our orthopedic doctors provide compassionate care and expertise in dealing with all types of hand arthritis.
+Whether your condition can be treated with nonsurgical options or requires surgery due to its severity, Dr. Ather Mirza and Dr. Justin Mirza will tailor an arthritis treatment plan based on your individual needs.

 What causes hand arthritis?